Alignment-free sequence analysis: Alignment-free methods

 Alignment-free methods can broadly be classified into five categories: a) methods based on k-mer/word frequency, b) methods based on the length of common substrings, c) methods based on the number of (spaced) word matches, d) methods based on micro-alignments, e) methods based on information theory and f) methods based on graphical representation.
 Alignment-free approaches have been used in sequence similarity searches, clustering and classification of sequences, and more recently in phylogenetics (Figure 1).

 Such molecular phylogeny analyses employing alignment-free approaches are said to be part of next-generation phylogenomics.
 A number of review articles provide in-depth review of alignment-free methods in sequence analysis.

 The AFproject is an international collaboration to benchmark and compare software tools for alignment-free sequence comparison.

 Methods based on k-mer/word frequency

-The popular methods based on k-mer/word frequencies include feature frequency profile (FFP), Composition vector (CV), Return time distribution (RTD), frequency chaos game representation (FCGR). and Spaced Words.
+The popular methods based on k-mer/word frequencies include feature frequency profile (FFP), Composition vector (CV), Return time distribution (RTD), and frequency chaos game representation (FCGR).